DUBLIN INSTITUTE of DESIGN

 1.7 Courses may be cancelled in circumstances in which they fail to attract a viable enrolment.

-1.8 Additional charges for certification and Learner protection apply to specific courses and may vary from time to time.
-Students will be made aware of these charges prior to course commencement.
+1.8 Additional charges for certification and Learner Protection (PEL) apply to specific courses.
+This fee is reviewed for each academic year, and students will made aware of these charges prior to course commencement.

 2.1 In the event of course cancellation by DID, any refund made will be payable only to the party making the original payment.

-3.1 Deferrals of a course of study are only allowed in certain circumstances and are entirely at the discretion of the DID Registrar.
-Deferrals may incur an administration fee.
-Details of deferral fees are available from the Registrar’s office.
+3.1 'Deferral' status applies where a student has not commenced a programme of study for which they are registered.
+Deferral of a course of study is only allowed in certain circumstances and is entirely at the discretion of the DID Registrar.

 4. Non-EEA Students

-4.1 In the event that a Non EEA student is refused a study visa, full course fees will be refunded, less a €200 administration charge.
+4.1 In the event that a Non-EEA student is refused a study visa, full course fees will be refunded less a €200 administration charge.
+Students must provide proof of visa refusal.
+In all other circumstances, the standard cancellation policy (Section 2) will apply.

 5. Student work